ortus-docs/cloud-servers/azure/ubuntu-based-images/connecting-to-cloud-server/README.md

-## Connecting to your Boxlang Ubuntu based Cloud Server
+## Connecting to your BoxLang Ubuntu based Cloud Server